Get started

 © 2024

-DNS Problems with internal services and DNS rebinding protection
+DNS problems with internal services and DNS rebinding protection

 Some DNS servers have a feature called DNS rebinding protection.
-This can prevent a particular type of security issue but can impact the ability to access your internal services, particularly those hosted behind a subnet router using private (RFC1918: 192.168.0.0/16, 10.0.0.0/8 and 172.16.0.0/12) IP addresses.
-Some DNS servers may also apply this policy to the Tailscale IP range (RFC6598: 100.64.0.0/10, sometimes called the CGNAT IP range).
+This can prevent a particular type of security issue but can impact the ability to access your internal services, particularly those hosted behind a subnet router using private IP addresses.
+Some DNS servers might also apply this policy to the Tailscale IP address range (addresses defined in RFC6598).

-How does DNS rebinding protection work
+How does DNS rebinding protection work?

-DNS servers that have DNS rebinding protection enabled will block DNS responses that include a private IP address.
-On the public Internet, that does not cause any problems because public websites do not use private IP addresses.
+DNS servers that have DNS rebinding protection enabled block DNS responses that include a private IP address.
+On the public internet, that does not cause any problems because public websites do not use private IP addresses.
 When accessing devices on your private network, this becomes an issue if the DNS names of those devices are visible to public DNS servers because sometimes those DNS responses will be blocked.

-How does DNS rebinding protection affect Tailscale
+How does DNS rebinding protection affect Tailscale?

 Workarounds to consider when using Tailscale